 What Should you do With the Light During the Winter?

-A garden flag pole with solar light is an attractive asset to consider for your house in most seasons.
-However, as with all solar yard lights, winter has a way of make things complicated for solar pole lights.
+A garden flag pole with a solar light is an attractive asset to consider for your house in most seasons.
+However, winter has a way of make things complicated for solar pole lights.